flowingis/Idephix/docs/writing_extensions.rst

 An Extension are identified by a name, and are capable of:

 - registering new Tasks, so they will be directly available from CLI
-- registering methods that will be hooked into the Idephix instance so you can use them within other tasks
+- registering helpers that will be hooked into the Idephix instance so you can use them within other tasks

 Writing Extensions
 ------------------

 An Extension is simply a class implementing `\Idephix\Extension` interface.
-This will require you do define a name and, TasksCollection and a MethodCollection.
-If your extension don't need to register new tasks or methods, you can simply return an empty collection (`\Idephix\Task\TaskCollection::dry()` or `\Idephix\Extension\MethodCollection::dry()`).
+This will require you do define a name and, TasksCollection and a HelperCollection.
+If your extension don't need to register new tasks or methods, you can simply return an empty collection (`\Idephix\Task\TaskCollection::dry()` or `\Idephix\Extension\HelperCollection::dry()`).

 If you need an instance of the current `\Idephix\IdephixInterface` within your extension, simply implement also the `\Idephix\Extension\IdephixAwareInterface` and you'll get one at runtime.

-Only method registered by `::methods()` will be plugged into Idephix and will be available for other tasks to use:
+Only method registered by `\Idephix\Extension::helpers()` will be plugged into Idephix and will be available for other tasks to use:

 .. code-block:: php

     class DummyExtension implements Extension
     {

-        public function doStuff($foo)
+        public function doStuff(\Idephix\IdephixInterface $idx, $foo, $go = false) {
-        {
             //do some stuff
         }

         /** @return array of callable */
-        public function methods()
+        public function helpers()
         {
-            return Extension\MethodCollection::ofCallables(
+            return Extension\HelperCollection::ofCallables(
                 array(
-                    new Extension\CallableMethod('doStuff', array($this, 'doStuff'))
+                    new Extension\CallableHelper('doStuff', array($this, 'doStuff'))
                 )
             );
         }